josh-works/josh-works.github.io/_pages/dutchie.md

 Seventeen, as of October 13th.
 Most open roles are in Engineering, but you've got a few Sales and Success roles.
 I could be a good fit for one of the engineering roles, _or_ a role that does not yet exist, but reflects the growth you're seeing across all functions of the business.

-A few days ago, I met (via Zoom) with Chris Hough, an engineer at Dutchie who works remotely from Boulder.
-He and I spoke about his experience helping software developers grow their skills and ability to deliver business value.
+A few days ago, I met (via Zoom) with Chris Hough, a very experienced engineer at Dutchie, who works remotely from Boulder.
+He and I spoke about his experience helping software developers simultaneously grow their skills and their ability to deliver business value.

-I love to build up my team's skills while building my own (all the while deliving business value).
-I am starting to scale these efforts at https://intermediateruby.com/, and continue to add resources to help early-career software developers become solid "mid-level" developers[^intermediate-ruby-resources].
+I love to build up my team's skills while building up my own skills, all the while deliving business value.
+I am starting to scale these efforts beyond 1:1 pairing at [https://intermediateruby.com/](https://intermediateruby.com/), and continue to add resources to help early-career software developers become solid "mid-level" developers[^intermediate-ruby-resources].

 At the end of the conversation I had with Chris, he recommended me reaching out to Dutchie, to explore working together.
-This page is the most natural way for me to
+This page is the most natural way for me to do just that.

 Dutchie is a B2B SaaS, product-based company with a well-defined target user-base; this space is where I work best.

 My strengths span sales, support, marketing, and engineering.
 I want to capitalize on opportunities to solve problems for Dutchie's customers _and_ employees, building trust all the while.

 ## Reasons I like Dutchie, which relate to reasons I can bring value to Dutchie